China steps up banking reforms, lets broader ownership at Bank of Communications

 In an effort to promote good governance, the ruling Communist Party’s anti-corruption watchdog has also stepped up its surveillance and has recently targeted top banking executives for graft.

-In January, Mao Xiaofeng, head of China Minsheng Banking Corp , resigned after several Chinese media outlets reported he was being investigated by the graft buster.
+In January, Mao Xiaofeng, head of China Minsheng Banking Corp (1988.HK)(600016.SS), resigned after several Chinese media outlets reported he was being investigated by the graft buster.

 BoCom’s Tuesday filing didn’t mention any loosening of restrictions on foreign ownership in the bank.
-HSBC, the biggest foreign shareholder in BoCom, has a 19 percent stake, below the 20 percent bank ownership limits which have been in place since China joined the World Trade Organization in 2001.
-(Reporting By Shu Zhang and Pete Sweeney; Editing by Shri Navaratnam)
+HSBC (HSBA.L), the biggest foreign shareholder in BoCom, has a 19 percent stake, below the 20 percent bank ownership limits which have been in place since China joined the World Trade Organization in 2001.